Python-SIP/sip/docs/api_14.rst

         the type-specific user object.

-.. c:function:: void sipSetUserObject(PyObject *obj, PyObject *user)
+.. c:function:: void sipSetUserObject(sipSimpleWrapper *obj, PyObject *user)

     Each wrapped object can contain a reference to a single Python object that can be used for any purpose by handwritten code and will automatically be